#12 TLDR: A Summary of all the Product Strategy Frameworks

 Exercise #8: For each swimlane (pod) in your organization, identify the proxy metric for that effort, along with key strategies, proxy metrics, and projects in that area.
 (Typically this work is done by the product leader for each pod.)
 Below, I list an example from the Netflix personalization swimlane, circa 2005:

-The topline proxy metric for the personalization pod was “percentage of new members who give at least 50 ratings during their first six weeks with the service.”
+The topline proxy metric for the personalization pod was the “percentage of new members who give at least 50 ratings during their first six weeks with the service.”
 The team believed that if it could move this metric — a proxy for personalization improvements — they would eventually improve retention.
 Netflix ultimately proved that personalization improved retention.

 Essay #7: “The Product Roadmap”